shrutiujlan/Data-Visualization-Portfolio/dataviz2.md

 ## Visualization Comparison and Analysis

 ### Dataset
-For part 3, I have chosen a subset of the dataset - General government debt, I have selected data from three European countries specifically: Ireland, Belgium, and Greece—due to their distinct trends in government debt over the given period.
-Ireland exhibits a significant increase in debt following the global financial crisis, while Belgium shows a decreasing trend, highlighting its efforts in debt reduction.
-In contrast, Greece experienced a substantial rise in debt during the
+For part 3, I have chosen a subset of the dataset - General government debt, I have selected data from three European countries specifically: Ireland, Belgium, and Greece—due to their distinct trends in government debt over the given period.Ireland has seen a big increase in debt, especially after the financial crisis.
+Belgium, on the other hand, has managed to reduce its debt over time.
+Greece experienced a sharp rise in debt during its financial crisis.
+Comparing these countries helps us understand how different economic situations and government policies can affect a country's debt.

 ### Bar Chart (Part 1)
 The bar chart provides a clear, straightforward comparison of general government debt as a percentage of GDP for multiple countries in 2022.
 This visualization is effective for quickly identifying which countries have the highest and lowest debt levels.